-Nguyen Van Hoa, a Vietnamese reporter and videographer with the U.S. Congress-funded broadcaster Radio Free Asia, is serving a seven-year prison sentence to be followed by three years of house arrest on anti-state charges.
+Nguyen Van Hoa, a Vietnamese reporter and videographer with the U.S. Congress-funded broadcaster Radio Free Asia (RFA), is serving a seven-year prison sentence, to be followed by three years of house arrest, on anti-state charges.

 Hoa was arrested on January 11, 2017, at his home in the central coastal province of Ha Tinh, according to news reports.

 On January 23 of that year, police informed Hoa’s family that he was being detained under Article 258 of the penal code, which carries a maximum sentence of seven years in prison for "abusing democratic freedoms," according to RFA spokesman Rohit Mahajan.

 Mahajan told CPJ that police had previously beaten Hoa and confiscated his reporting equipment, including a mobile phone and camera, while he was on assignment in November 2016.

 Hoa also published videos online of protests around an industrial accident in 2016 that killed tons of fish and devastated fishing communities in Vietnam’s central coastal region in his personal capacity as a citizen journalist, Mahajan told CPJ.

 In April 2017, Colonel Nguyen Tien Nam, deputy director of the Hà Tĩnh police, publicly announced the charges against Hoa, according to a report from the United States Agency for Global Media, which oversees RFA.

 Vietnamese authorities that month released a short video of Hoa confessing his guilt and requesting forgiveness, the report said.
 Police said Hoa had a contract with an unnamed foreign media outlet to produce 16 videos per month, the report said.